-An investment in our common stock involves risk.
-In addition to the other information included in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus, you should carefully consider the risk factors and any additional information incorporated by reference in this prospectus supplement and the accompanying prospectus from our most recent Annual Report on Form 10-K, as updated by our subsequent filings under the Exchange Act, and any other documents we file with the SEC that are deemed incorporated by reference in this prospectus supplement and the accompanying whether or not to purchase our common stock offered under this prospectus supplement.
-See the sections titled "Where You Can Find More Information" in the accompanying prospectus and "Information Incorporated By Reference" in this prospectus supplement and the accompanying prospectus.
-The risks and uncertainties we discuss in this prospectus supplement, the accompanying prospectus incorporated by reference in this prospectus and in the documents incorporated by reference in this prospectus supplement are those that we currently believe may materially affect our company.
+An investment in our common stock involves risks.
+In addition to the other information included in, or incorporated by reference in, this prospectus supplement and the accompanying prospectus, you should carefully consider the risk factors and any additional information incorporated by reference in this prospectus supplement and the accompanying prospectus from GLPI's most recent Annual Report on Form 10-K, as updated by subsequent filings under the Exchange Act and any other documents filed with the SEC that are deemed incorporated by reference in this prospectus supplement and the accompanying prospectus when determining whether or not to purchase our common stock offered under this prospectus supplement.
+See "Where You Can Find More Information" in the accompanying prospectus and "Information Incorporated By Reference" in this prospectus supplement and the accompanying prospectus.
+The risks and uncertainties we discuss in this prospectus supplement, the accompanying prospectus and in the documents incorporated by reference herein and therein are those that we currently believe may materially affect our company.
 Additional risks not presently known or that are currently deemed immaterial could also materially and adversely affect our financial condition, results of operations, business and prospects.
 The trading price of our common stock could decline due to any of these risks and you may lose all or a part of your investment.